CSCfi/csc-user-guide/docs/data/sensitive-data/mk-desktop.md

 # Sensitive Data (SD) Desktop

-Once you have access to the service, you can launch your virtual computer, choosing between **four pre-built options** (Light, Small, Medium or Heavy computing).
+Once you have access to the service, you can launch your virtual computer, choosing between **three pre-built options** (Small, Medium or Heavy computing).
 This operation can be carried out with a few simple steps and does not require any technical expertise.

 Next, the services will start your virtual Desktop (or, in technical terms: launch a virtual machine) and create a secure connection between CSC and your browser.
 After launch, your virtual Desktop will be directly available for use every time you log in to the service.
 Moreover, the running Desktop will consume *billing units* (or resources) from your CSC project until it is deleted.